 - The student proceeds to his/her data collection, data analysis and thesis writing

 - After submitting the thesis, the students is required to attend a Viva Voce to defend his/her thesis

 Assessments under the Doctor of Philosophy in Project Management aim to produce scholarly graduates with in depth specialisation and research skills related to Project Management field.
 PhD candidates are required to attend lectures/seminars for; Research Process and Academic Writing, and Research Design and Methodology.
 PhD candidates are expected to demonstrate their understanding through several forms of assessments, including critical review of published articles, research colloquium, proposal defence and research project (thesis writing) with viva voce.

 The minimum and maximum period of studies are as follows:-

-Applicants for Doctor of Philoshopy (Project Management) programme are required to submit a comprehensive statement of the research which they propose to carry out.
+Applicants for the Doctor of Philosophy (Project Management) programme are required to submit a comprehensive statement of the research that they propose to carry out.
 The proposal should comprise the following elements:

 - Field of research